Himanshu-196018/order-summary-component-challenge/readme.md

 ### What I learned

-This project helped me to improve my basic styling and palcement of different elements by building a {Project name}.
+This project helped me to improve my basic styling and palcement of different elements by building an Order summary card component.

 ### Useful resources